 As one of the different types of rolled roofing, Rubber roofing is the most prevalent and frequently used among all rolled roofing materials.

 Rubber roofing is also the most cost-effective roofing material.
-However, the most frequent materials used to produce rubber rolled roofing are recycled tires, sawdust, and slate dust.
+However, recycled tires, sawdust, and slate dust are the most frequent materials used to produce rubber-rolled roofing.

-You can simply put rubber roofing on any flat roof as overlapping sheets.
-Furthermore, rubber roofing is also available in shingles that look similar to slate tiles.
+Rubber roofing can be installed on any flat roof as overlapping sheets.
+Furthermore, it is also available in shingles that look similar to slate tiles.

 Rubber-rolled roofing has several advantages, including cost, durability, and ease of maintenance.